rand256/valetudo/deployment/README.md

 Another way to deal with this issue is to manually rebuild `pkg` binaries to link libstd++ statically.
 This is the way how prebuilt Valetudo binary was created here.
+Some ready to use patched node.js binaries are available in this repository [Releases section](https://github.com/rand256/valetudo/releases).

 ### Installing and configuring